holepunchto/pear-docs/building-blocks/hypercore.md

 > `tree`, `data`, and `bitfield` are normally very sparse files.

 `key` can be set to a Hypercore public key.
-If you do not set this the public key will be loaded from storage.
+When unset this the public key will be loaded from storage.
 If no key exists a new key pair will be generated.

 `options` include: